 7. Relaxation Stories

-If you liked the first Imaginations book, then you definitely will love this second book, too.
-Not only will you find another seventeen gorgeous relaxation stories, but the layout of this book is stunning.
-I love the separate parent and child introductions at the front of the book.
+If you liked the first Imaginations book, then you definitely will love this second and third books, too.
+Not only will you find another collection of gorgeous relaxation stories, but the layout of these books are stunning.
+I love the separate parent and child introductions at the front of the books.
 Also, the yoga prep poses and breathing games are a great resource.
 My favorite relaxation stories are each of the four seasons.
 The author also includes lots of fun themes that will easily integrate into your curriculum, such as the garden, weather, butterflies, the desert, and dinosaurs.
 This is a fabulous guided imagery resource to help children bring calm to their busy lives.

 A Hoberman Sphere is a great way to introduce deep yogic breathing to children because it imitates the inflating and deflating of their lungs as they breathe.
 During my daughter’s intense tantrums last year, we introduced the Hoberman Sphere to help bring awareness to her breath in hopes of planting a seed for self-soothing.
 Having a visual representation of the breath has proved to be an invaluable tool to encouraging her to inhale and exhale.

 Free Kids Yoga Lesson Plans, by Kids Yoga Stories